batect/batect/docs/content/config/Containers.md

     See the Docker docs for [`CMD`](https://docs.docker.com/engine/reference/builder/#cmd) and [`ENTRYPOINT`](https://docs.docker.com/engine/reference/builder/#entrypoint) for more details.

-    If you would like to use shell syntax features in your command, you have two options:
+    If you would like to use shell syntax features in your command, you have three options:

     1. Set the entrypoint in the image to a shell.
 For example:
        ```dockerfile